 “When we spread the benefits of high-speed internet to communities of color, not only do those communities benefit, but so does the rest of society,” said McCollough.

-Our Director of Digital Inclusion, Heather Gate, is also quick to point out the tremendous power and opportunities that technology provides to communities – particularly historically disenfranchised minority communities.
+Connected Nation’s Director of Digital Inclusion, Heather Gate, is also quick to point out the tremendous power and opportunities that technology provides to communities – particularly historically disenfranchised minority communities.

 “When you talk about disenfranchised African-American communities, you are talking about low-income communities where parents are struggling to make ends meet, keep their children safe, and to give them opportunities to strive and become success stories,” said Gate.
 “The tragedy is that we have the power to provide them hope and opportunities through technology, yet we have not quite figured out this conundrum.
 This needs to change.”